 But every year, one relic seems to transcend the Holiday time-frame, presenting a post-festivity dilemma: Your fridge, freezer, and pantry are booming with wonderful leftovers, but you can’t force-feed yourself another cookie or slice of turkey.
 Having feasted your way through the holidays, the hearty dishes you had waited a whole year to indulge in have now lost their glory.

 Rest assured.
-Instead of surrendering to dry, reheated turkey and rock-hard Christmas cookies, here are 5 great tips for how to revive leftovers!
+Instead of surrendering to dry, reheated turkey and rock-hard Christmas cookies, here are 6 great recipes for how to revive leftovers!

 Didn’t manage to conquer a whole panettone, and now you’re left with a couple of half-dry slices?
 Perfect!
 A little cinnamon, milk, and eggs and you’ll have French toast with a twist to serve at your next Sunday brunch.
 Try it with a citrus salad for the perfect balance between sweet, spicy, and citrusy-sour.